Neovici/cities15k.json/README.md

 http://www.geonames.org

 Here is the description of the original dataset:
-> all cities with a population > 1000 or seats of adm div (ca 150.000) [...]
+> all cities with a population > 15000 or capitals (ca 25.000) [...]

 ## Install
 ```
-npm install --save cities.json
+npm install --save cities15k.json
 ```

 ## Usage